lesshint/gulp-lesshint/README.md

 ## Options
 * `configPath`
     * Pass a path to a valid configuration file and stop lesshint from looking for a `.lesshintrc` file.
+* `maxWarnings`
+    * The maximum number of warnings to allow, before failing the task.
+Omit this option to always allow the task to pass.

 ## API
 * `lesshint.failOnError()`